lzhenn/cmip6-to-wrfinterm/ReadMe.md

 ```

+## Troubleshooting

+**(Dec 19, 2022)**: Lack of suitable source variables from CMIP6 datasets to drive the dynamical downscaling are common.
+For example, the available 6-hour `ts` variable in SSP is missing in historical run of `MPI-ESM1-2-HR` output.
+We cannot directly map the `SST` by `ts`.
+One trade-off is using the `tas` to represent both the land surface and sea surface temperature, just as you could find in the `MPI-ESM1-2-HR_HIST.csv` vtable.
+While this is not a good strategy.
+For accurate representation of sea surface temperature, you may need to use 3-hour `tos` variable to generate the SST in historical run (see the Vtable with suffix `SST`).
+(Thanks [Dr. Paul Nalon from ICHEC](https://www.ichec.ie/staff/paul-nolan-phd) and [Dr. Sium Gebremariam from PSU](http://www.met.psu.edu/people/stg5265) helping with this.)

+**(Nov 27, 2022)**: According to feedback from several users, if you are using Windows Subsystem for Linux (WSL, typically Ubuntu from Microsoft Store), please note Windows does **NOT** support colon ":" in the file name.
+You may rename the output file name or try a pure Linux platform.

 ### [Appendix] Fetch Input Files

+You can refer to `./sample/$MODEL_NAME/download.sh` for downloading specific dataset.

 According to WRF Users Guide (v4.2), P3-36:
 > **Required Meteorological Fields for Running WRF**